qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 * **Late Interaction Embeddings** - Some text embedding models can output multiple vectors for a single text.
 For example, a family of models like ColBERT output a relatively small vector for each token in the text.

-In order to use multivectors, we need to specify a fuction that will be used to compare matrices of vectors between each other.
+In order to use multivectors, we need to specify a function that will be used to compare matrices of vectors between each other.

 Currently, Qdrant supports `max_sim` function, that is defined as a sum of maximum similarities between each pair of vectors in the matrices.